mcfnord/rml/src/dishonest.md

 ## The rest

 The charges specified 3 others who the prosecutor claimed were victims.
-Details differ, but two said basically they didn't see the message as a serious threat, and the judge called the 6th person "brittle".
+Two said basically they didn't see the message as a serious threat, and the judge called one person "brittle".

-It's worth noting that the prosecutor dug up 7 people as victims, and in 7 distinct instances, the judge said nope.
-That's not one error, but 7 errors in the prosecutor's judgement, isn't it?
+It's worth noting that the
+prosecutor dug up 7 people as victims, and in 7 distinct instances, the judge said nope.
+That's not one error, but 7 errors in the prosecutor's judgement.

+Say what you will about the people the prosecutor claimed were victims.
+My intent was never to communicate a threat to murder, and intent is a critical part of felony law.
+Some of the people who claimed to be victims worked very hard to project criminal intent upon me.
+Some of them are well-known charlitans and losers, and the prosecutor should have noticed and quit the whole thing.

 # Desperate, he doubles down